Skip to main content

 Stonly Key Features

-• Auto-translate: Automatically translates knowledge base content into multiple languages without manual re-authoring.
+• Auto-translate: Automatically translate knowledge base content into multiple languages to support global customer bases.

 Stonly Integrations

 Stonly offers native integrations with Zendesk, Freshdesk, Intercom, Salesforce, HubSpot, LiveChat, and Front.
-It also provides an API for custom integrations.
+An API is available for custom integrations.

 Pros and Cons